sorainnosia/tarbr-bin/readme.md

 ```
 Output is "output" folder that contains the two files and a folder name Sheets

 Notice we uses -TB and -UNTB for Brotli algorithm to compress/decompress.
 To use ligher/faster such as GZip algorithm change -TB to -TG and -UNTB to -UNTG.
-You can change to other algorithm such as BZip2 by changing -TB to -TBZ and -UNTB to -UNTBZ, or ZLib algorithm -TZ and -UNTZ
+You can change to other algorithm such as BZip2 by which uses -TBZ and -UNTBZ, or ZLib algorithm which uses -TZ and -UNTZ respectively.

 Example of GZip algorithm